openSUSE-Rust/roast/README.md

 > The fix could be to try to match the length of the directory name of the temporary directory
 > as obs-service-cargo.
 I have not tested that yet though ☺️

+> [!NOTE]
+> When using `recomprizz`, files with filenames like `package-1.2.3.tar.gz` will have
+> the number parts of their names preserved i.e. `package-1.2.3.tar.gz` -> `package-1.2.3.tar.zst`.
+> However, filenames with letters after the numbers will be removed especially for version part
+> of the filenames are tagged as `alpha` or `beta`.
+For example, `package-1.2.3.alpha.tar.gz` will
+> turn into `package-1.2.3.tar.zst`.
+This is a limitation with the renaming logic.
+The solution is
+> to use the `-R` or `--rename` flag to hardcode the new name.
+So a command like
+> ```
+> recomprizz -t package-1.2.3.alpha.tar.gz -R package-1.2.3.alpha
+> ```
+> should fix the issue.

 ## Reason of existence

 I am trying to split the logic from [obs-service-cargo](https://github.com/openSUSE-Rust/obs-service-cargo).